Croydon South (constituency): Political history

-It was created for the 1918 general election when the County Borough of Croydon had grown so the Croydon seat was split into two seats.
+A seat called "Croydon South" was first created for the 1918 general election when the County Borough of Croydon had grown so the Croydon seat was split into two seats.
 The first MP was Ian Malcolm, who had been the MP for all of Croydon.
 H.T.
 Muggeridge, father of Malcolm Muggeridge, fought the seat for Labour four times from 1918, later becoming MP for Romford.
 The seat saw a by-election in 1932, won by Herbert Williams.

 From 1950 until 1955 the seat was divided into east and west, represented by Conservatives Herbert Williams and Richard Thompson respectively.

 Croydon South had twice seen Croydon's only Labour MPs before the 1990s.
 David Rees-Williams held the seat from the 1945 Labour landslide until unfavourable boundary changes in 1950.
 David Winnick won the seat in 1966 before losing in 1970.
 Otherwise the seat, and indeed the rest of Croydon, had always been firm Conservative territory.

 In 1974 a fresh seat of Croydon South was created to the south predominantly from the northwestern part of East Surrey, covering Purley and Coulsdon, which had become parts of Greater London in 1965, rather than from the historic Croydon South.
+The pre-1974 Croydon South was renamed to Croydon Central.

-Since its recreation, the constituency has been represented by three Conservative MPs.
+Since 1974, the constituency has been represented by three Conservative MPs.
 Sir William Clark, who had represented East Surrey since 1970, won the new seat in February 1974, and held it until his retirement in 1992.
 His successor, Sir Richard Ottaway, then held the seat until 2015, when he stood down and was succeeded by Chris Philp.
-Boundary changes have been minor and the 2015 result made the seat the 145th safest of the Conservative Party's 331 seats by percentage of majority.
+The 2015 result made the seat the 145th safest of the Conservative Party's 331 seats by percentage of majority.
 At the 2015 general election, it was one of the Conservatives' safest seats in Greater London.

+The 2023 review of parliamentary constituencies in England made a number of changes to the boundaries of the constituency.
+An area corresponding to the electoral ward of Waddon (Ward) was removed from the constituency and an area corresponding to the electoral ward of Park Hill and Whitgift (Ward) was added to it.
+In addition, Selsdon and surroundings were removed from the constituency.

-Philp held the seat at the 2024 general election on a substantially reduced majority of just over 2,000, the lowest majority since the seat was created.
+Chris Philp held the seat at the 2024 general election on a substantially reduced majority of just over 2,000, the lowest majority since the seat was created.